Posts

 Image

 For years, Blu-ray has been the gold standard for home cinema.
 Crisp picture, rich sound, and a much more reliable experience than streaming.
 But now we’re faced with its successor: the 4K Ultra HD Blu-ray .
 Is it really worth the hype, or is Blu-ray still good enough for most people?
 The Strength of Standard Blu-ray Blu-ray discs already offer incredible picture and sound quality.
 Even on a large modern TV, a good Blu-ray can deliver stunning detail, deep blacks, and a powerful audio mix.
 For the average movie lover, Blu-ray is still a fantastic value.
 Discs are widely available and much cheaper than their 4K counterparts.
-While you’re here, I’ve also written Streaming vs Collecting: Why I’ll Always Keep My DVDs & Blu-rays , where I talk about why streaming will never replace the feel of a real collection.
+While you’re here, I’ve also written Streaming vs Collecting: Why I’ll Always Keep My DVDs & Blu-ray s , where I talk about why streaming will never replace the feel of a real collection.
 The Promise of 4K Ultra HD On paper, 4K Blu-ray should be a major step up: Higher resolution – 3840 × 2160 compared to Blu-ray’s 1920 × 1080.
-HDR (High Dynamic Rang...
+HDR (High Dynamic Ran...

 How I Judge Whether a Blu-ray is Worth Owning